Comment on page

 Introduction

-The playlist file is a plain text file located in your game directory's
+The playlist file is a plain text file located in your game directory's platform

-folder.
-It manages:- Default game parameters (e.g.
+Default game parameters (e.g.

 match_ending_enabled